 More information can be read in this article.

 France is usually very dog-friendly though not that friendly as to let two large dogs enter their library.
 Not that we were contemplating doing such an act.
 While the squire ventured off into the library, the rest of the awesome foursome decided to do some people watching for a while we were waiting outside patiently.
 Something different.

 After a while, we all set off to see the magnificent Abbey of Saint Bertin ruins.
-WOW, imposing structure and if you use your imagination, the ruins come alive.
+An imposing structure, and using our imagination, the ruins came alive.

 From town to back out to the countryside to view the Audomarois Marshes as everyone was ready for a stroll, then the weather decided to turn nasty.
 It was just a quick visit with views from the car windows.

 The marshes are a 15 square mile network of canals and farmland is the only one in France and recognised by UNESCO.
 Started by monks in the year 638 who diverted the River Aa, divided into plots, and today more than 50 farmers grow crops on the land.
 It was such a peaceful place to be, and it would be fantastic to go around the marshes in a traditional above boat during the warmer months.
 Since we won’t be here during the warmer months is a video clip of these canals – it’s definitely worth the time to watch it.

 We didn’t leave Saint-Omer empty-handed as we had read about a famous cheese shop owned by artisan cheesemaker Paul Alexandre Wullus, called A La Ferme Audomaroise which is just off the town square.